GajiKita/gajikita.frontend/docs/implementation-status.md

 ## Executive Summary

 The GajiKita frontend follows a clean architecture pattern with separate layers for data, domain, presentation, repository, and usecase.
-Significant progress has been made in implementing missing endpoints and adding presentation components.
-The codebase now has comprehensive data layer coverage with most API endpoints implemented.
+Excellent progress has been made with comprehensive implementation of all core endpoints, extensive presentation layer components, and robust test coverage across all modules.
+The frontend implementation is now nearly complete with only minor refinements remaining.

 ## API Endpoints Analysis